Who’s Driving Software M&A? 10 Private Equity Firms to Know

 Vista Equity Partners

-As of 2025, Vista manages approximately $100B in assets under management and has completed more than 600 software investments since inception.
-The firm operates with a team of over 500 professionals across offices in Austin, Chicago, New York, San Francisco, and Hong Kong.
+As of 2025, Vista manages approximately $100B in assets under management and has completed more than 650 software investments since inception.
+The firm operates with a team of over 175 investment professionals across offices in Austin, Chicago, New York, San Francisco, and Hong Kong.

 SEG’s Experience with Vista Equity Partners

-At SEG, we have closed six successful transactions with Vista Equity Partners or its portfolio companies, underscoring Vista’s position as a premier acquirer in the SaaS market.
-These include Produce Pro, a leading ERP solution for the fresh food industry; Widen, a digital asset management platform; Mobile Doorman, a mobile-first resident engagement platform; Topbox, a customer experience analytics provider; V-Technologies, a multi-carrier shipping software vendor; and Evoco, an enterprise telecom expense and mobility management solution.
+At SEG, we have closed seven successful transactions with Vista Equity Partners or its portfolio companies, underscoring Vista’s position as a premier acquirer in the SaaS market.
+These include Produce Pro, a leading ERP solution for the fresh food industry; Widen, a digital asset management platform; Mobile Doorman, a mobile-first resident engagement platform; Topbox, a customer experience analytics provider; V-Technologies, a multi-carrier shipping software vendor; 360 Facility, a provider of facilities management solutions; and Evoco, an enterprise telecom expense and mobility management solution.

 Why Strategic Positioning with Top PE Firms Can Make or Break Your Exit